Dryedcoolbro/LethalGym/README.md

 - Fixed Strength Level config not being applied.

 ## 3.0.1
--- Forgot to update README again
+- Forgot to update README again

+## 3.0.2
+- Had to fix the README AGAIN